paskausks/gd-copy-files-on-export/README.md

 # Copy Files On Export, a Godot addon

-Copy Files On Export is an addon for [Godot 4](https://godotengine.org) which allows you to define a set of files which will be copied alongside the project when it is exported!
+Copy Files On Export is an addon for [Godot 4](https://godotengine.org) which allows you to define a set of files which will be copied alongside the project when it is exported, optionally filterable by feature!
 Useful if you want to include a README or other files for your users without having to copy the files manually or set up automation via external means.

 ![Screenshot of the addon's settings section in Project ](media/screenshot1.png)